Before he was kidnapped by the Revolutionary Armed Forces of Colombia (FARC-EP), Kevin Scott Sutay served as an army combat engineer in Afghanistan.

 “There’s always a war somewhere,” Sutay reportedly told his captors, explaining why he had decided to travel alone in the remote department of Guaviare.
 “Just because there’s a war or an armed conflict going on, it’s not going to keep me from enjoying my vacation.”

 Sutay is not the first traveler to venture into dangerous territory in Colombia.
-The International Committee of the Red Cross (ICRC) has rescued 19 individuals in Colombia so far this year and last year they rescued 36.
+The International Committee of the Red Cross (ICRC) has rescued 19 individuals in Colombia so far this year.
+In 2012 they rescued 36.

 The most recent kidnapping victims in Colombia include Spanish and German tourists, a French journalist, a Canadian and two Peruvians employed by a mining company, and several Chinese and Colombian citizens.
-Whether for work or travel, most of these individuals were in “red zones,” areas with significant guerrilla or paramilitary presence, when they were captured.
+Whether for work or travel, most of these individuals were in “red zones” – areas with significant guerrilla or paramilitary presence – when they were captured.

 While some victims are obligated to visit “red zones” for work, the kidnappings of tourists who visit these areas out of either ignorance or recklessness are entirely preventable.

 Raich encourages travelers to take the same precautions he requires of his staff.
 “We inform ourselves about whatever place we’re planning to travel, especially if it’s a remote or isolated area,” he explained.
 “It’s important to be well-informed and understand the situation.”

 Many foreign embassies provide safety guidelines and tips on their websites.
 The United States Embassy, for example, encourages tourists to register their trip details online and offers a free Smart Traveler app that provides up-to-date security information.

-Sutay’s liberation, on October 27th, was the result of lengthy negotiations between FARC and the Colombian government to decide on a rescue commission.
+Sutay’s liberation on Oct.
+27 was the result of lengthy negotiations between FARC and the Colombian government to decide on a rescue commission.
 The ICRC then spent two weeks organizing the details of Sutay’s release, a logistical nightmare that required the expertise of more than 30 individuals.